Plastered human skulls: Archaeological significance

-Reviews
+Quality

 The artisanship of one example was acclaimed in Schmandt-Besserat's review of literature and specimens.

 Finally, one word must be added on the truly outstanding artistic quality of Skull 88-1... the 9000-year-old plastered skull exhibits a remarkable sophistication in the treatment of the human visage.
 It exemplifies the work of an individual in full command of his/her craft, who handled the difficult plaster technology with great skill, captured the anatomy of the face, and masterfully executed the modeling.
 The area of the eyebrows and the dreamy expression of the eyes are particularly impressive.

 The author mentions the locations of some of the discoveries: Jericho; Beisamoun, Kfar HaHoresh, and Yiftahel; Tell Ramad and Tell Awad in Syria, and Kösk Höyük in Turkey.

 Texts

 A written reference known to history is in the Tale of Aqhat.